dburian/transformer_document_embedding/log/student_structural_experiments.md

 - Find out if optimizing on longer inputs will be somehow harder.
 - Find out if contrastive losses are more effective than their normal versions.

-There were two grid searches one with `max_depth_length` set one without.
+There were two grid searches one with `max_structural_length` set one without.
 Each searched:
 - loss:
     - `mse`